zwets/unfasta/README.md

 In that pipeline,

-* `uf` reads a FASTA file and outputs it in 'unfasta' format (explained [below](#the-unfasta-file-format), but essentially just FASTA without line breaks in the sequence data)
+* `uf` reads a FASTA file and outputs it in 'unfasta' format (explained [below](#the-unfasta-file-format), but essentially just FASTA without line breaks in the sequence data);
-* `sed -n 2~2p` filters every second line from its input, writing to standard output only the even-numbered lines, which have the sequence data
+* `sed -n 2~2p` filters every second line from its input, writing to standard output only the even-numbered lines, which have the sequence data;
-* `tr -dc GC` drops from its input all characters except `G` and `C`
+* `tr -dc GC` drops from its input all characters except `G` and `C`;
-* `wc -c` counts the number of characters it reads and writes this to standard output
+* `wc -c` counts the number of characters it reads and writes this to standard output.

 Pipelines are a simple and powerful way to process large streams of data.
 The FASTA format however is the party pooper.
 By allowing (recommending even) sequence data to be formatted in lines of 80 to 120 characters, even the seemingly obvious `cat file.fa | fgrep -q 'GAATCATCTTTA'` fails with a false negative in 10-15% of cases (at query length 12, more often when longer).
 Unfasta solves this problem by converting FASTA to unfasta (more [below](#the-unfasta-format)).